Vino di Famiglia

 Winemaking Philosophy:

-Rich believes in making wines that tell part of the story of the grape growing lifestyle in the Napa Valley, and wines that are enjoyable expressions of what we do on a daily basis.
-It's all about balance: balance in our lives, in ourselves and in our wines.
-He strives to make wines that we can enjoy and that will go well with food.
+Rich believes in making wines that are true to their origin and reflect the passion, effort and lifestyle he grew up with on the family ranch.
+"Wines that are enjoyable expressions of what we do on a daily basis".
+It's all about balance: balance in our lives, in the land and in our wines.
+He strives to make wines that can be enjoyed on their own and pair well with food.

 Winemaker, Salvestrin